easysoa/EasySOA/README.md

  * Copy `lib/` contents to `nuxeo-dm/lib/`
  * Copy `build/` contents to `nuxeo-dm/nxserver/plugins/`

-### Service finder

-This tool doesn't need any installation, since it's only made of client-side Javascript.
-Simply run the `index.html` file in `easysoa-servicefinder`.

-*NOTE: The Nuxeo registry must be launched in order to function properly.
-If Nuxeo is hosted on a different computer than the client, please change `js/NavbarView.js:26` accordingly.*
+### Discovery by browsing

+In order to use this tool, you have to launch a specific HTTP proxy and configure your browser to use it.

+* In order to launch the proxy, run the `start-proxy.sh` script in the `discovery-by-browsing` folder.
+* Launch the web server with the `start-web.sh` script (same folder), then browse to *http://127.0.0.1:8083/easysoa/core/*.

+*NOTE: The Nuxeo registry, web proxy, web server and web client are configured to be run on the same machine.*

 ## Features